 Not only could this dramatically improve the resilience of the UK’s vendor supply base and spur innovation, it could also open the way for the UK to lead in the development of this global trend.

 - The concept of Open RAN across 2G, 3G, 4G, and 5G.

 - The evolution of the technology with a focus on current global deployments

 - What can be done to drive take up Open RAN technology and the benefits that it can deliver.

 This is event is part of a series of techUK events on diversification in the UK telecoms sector.
 The second event later in the autumn will explore what is needed to introduce Open RAN into the UK market at scale.
-If you are interested in presenting at either event please contact Matthew Evans.
+More speakers will be confirmed shortly and if you are interested in participating in this series of events please contact Matthew Evans below.

 This event will take place virtually - joining details will be sent separately to your booking confirmation, nearer the start date.